felixyu7/nt_ssnet/README.md

-# ic_ssnet: A Sparse Submanifold CNN for IceCube
+# nt_ssnet: A Sparse Submanifold CNN for Neutrino Telescopes

-This repo contains the scripts and code for the Sparse Submanifold CNN (SSCNN) project for neutrino telescope/IceCube data.
+This repo contains the scripts and code for the Sparse Submanifold CNN (SSCNN) project for neutrino telescope data.
 The code in this repo are setup to train on and predict the direction and/or energy of the neutrino.
 The working environment used to implement, run and test this code are as follows:

 - Python 3.7.5
 - PyTorch 1.10.1